-The cost of train tickets is based on demand, so travelling on a less direct route to a less popular train station can save you money.
+Demand determines the price of train tickets.
+Travelling on a less direct route or to a less popular train station can save you money.
 Avoid busy city centre stations at rush hours, weekends and during holidays for a cheaper trip.

 Tip 5: Make one reservation when travelling as a group for cheap train tickets

-If 3-9 people book in one go and travel on the same off-peak train they can get 1/3 off, with this discount applied at checkout.
-Receiving E-tickets will be more convenient when you do this as you simply forward the tickets on rather than giving paper tickets to everyone.
+If 3-9 people book in one go and travel on the same off-peak train, they can get 1/3 off.
+Selecting e-tickets will be more convenient when you do this; you simply forward the tickets on rather than giving paper tickets to everyone.

-There are lots of ways to get around the Coventry, as it is home to the Black Cab, you’ll find plenty of them here.
+There are lots of ways to get around Coventry; it is the birthplace of the black cab, so you'll find plenty of them here.
 You can start at the Cathedral Quarter, a medieval Gothic structure built during the 14th and 15th century.
-From here, travel to the Lunt Roman Fort, an archaeological site that features exhibits about life in the Roman period.
+From here, travel to the Lunt Roman Fort, an archaeological landmark that features exhibits about life in the Roman period.

 Tip 6: Two singles could be cheaper than a return

-It might be obvious to book a return ticket when you aren't doing a one-way trip but this is not necessarily the cheapest option.
-It is also worth comparing how much 2 single tickets are against a return ticket to see which is cheapest, at Split My Fare we will automatically look at the different combinations to give you the cheapest option.
+It might seem obvious to book a return ticket when you aren't making a one-way trip; this is not necessarily the cheapest option.
+It is worth comparing how much two single tickets are against a return ticket to see which is most affordable.
+At Split My Fare we will automatically look at the different combinations to give you the cheapest options.

-Coventry is home to some great museums, such as the Midland Air Museum showcasing the work of Sir Frank Whittle, the pioneer of the jet engine and the Coventry Transport Museum featuring the biggest collection of British road transport.
-If you’re into art, check out the Herbert Art Gallery & Museum with an eclectic display of sculptures and paintings, including works by David Hockney, TS Lowry and Stanley Spencer.
+Coventry is home to some great museums, such as the Midland Air Museum which showcases the work of Sir Frank Whittle, the pioneer of the jet engine.
+Another is the Coventry Transport Museum that features the biggest collection of British road transport.
+If you’re into art, check out the Herbert Art Gallery & Museum that has an eclectic display of sculptures and paintings, including works by David Hockney, TS Lowry and Stanley Spencer.

-It may seem strange but travelling 1st-class may be an alternative way of getting cheap train tickets.
-If these tickets are in low demand it is possible to purchase them at a similar or even cheaper price than standard fares.
-Travelling first-class also means you get the added bonus of bigger seats and complimentary food and drink on your journey.
+It may seem strange, but travelling 1st-class can be an alternative way of getting cheap train tickets.
+If these fares are in low demand, it is possible to purchase them at a price similar to standard fares.
+Travelling first-class means you get the bonus of bigger seats, along with complimentary food and drink on your journey.

-A great way to find savings is by using a railcard and there are options available to suit different needs.
-There's more information on the railcard site and you can buy them at any National Rail Ticket Office.
-You don't have to travel regularly to make savings as it is possible to get cheaper tickets even if you travel just 3 times a year.
-Most Railcards cost £30 a year and some are only £70 for three years, with most railcards giving you 1/3 off each time they are used.
+A great way to find savings is by using a railcard, with many options available to suit different passengers.
+There's more information on the railcard site, and you can buy them at any National Rail Ticket Office.
+You don't have to travel regularly to make savings.
+It is possible to get cheaper fares, even if you travel just three times a year.
+Most Railcards cost £30 a year, and some are only £70 for three years, giving you 1/3 off each time you use them.

-The Two Together card is for two people who travel with each other regularly, while the Family and Friends card provides 60% discount for children and 1/3 off for adults when up to 4 adults and 4 children travel together on the same journey.
-There are also cards for Over 60's, Disabled Persons and members of the Armed Forces.
-There are also railcards for younger passengers with specific ones available for 16-25 yr olds and 26-30 yr olds.
+The Two Together card is for two people who travel with each other regularly.
+The Family and Friends card provides 60% discount for children and 1/3 off for adults when up to four adults and four children travel on the same journey.
+There are also Over 60's, Disabled Persons and Armed Forces railcards.
+For younger passengers 16-25 yr and 26-30 railcards are available.

-Coventry is known for its annual Christmas light switch-on, which happens every year in mid-November.
-The event also includes musical performances, firework displays and other entertaining activities.
+Coventry is known for its annual Christmas light switch-on in mid-November.
+The event includes live music and a firework display.